Terms & Conditions

 1.1) Our maximum panel size unless expressly agreed during the design phase will be 2400mm X 1200mm with a nominal size of less machine trim of slightly less than this.
 This means that the maximum length and width of any panel will be 2400mm x 1200mm.
 Any cabinet (especially countertops longer than this will be split either in the middle of the run or at some agreed point.

-1.2) Solid oak tops, where supplied will be a maximum of 2400mm x 1200mm but may be less depending upon the yield of the supplied board.
+1.2) Solid oak tops, where supplied (special order only) will be a maximum of 2390mm x 600mm but may be less depending upon the yield of the supplied board.
 This is not classed as a deficiency.